dinhlien/The-dynamic-clock-java/README.md

 # the-dynamic-clock-java
-The Dynamic Clock in Java
+The Dynamic Clock in Java:
 Simple analog clock GUI with customizable frequency